 If data import with the Content API was successful, you can also fetch data used for rendering (for example "title", "description" or "deeplink") from the recommendation response.

-In most cases the recommendation engine's response can be cached.
+In most cases the Personalization server's response can be cached.
 Depending on the recommendation model and context, it can drastically reduce the number of recommendation requests.
 The recommendation service supports the following HTTP headers to enable cache control on the client side (all date values must follow the "HTTP-date" format as defined by RFC 2616):

 ||Enables returning the 304 Not Modified code if content is unchanged.||